 SECTION 5.
 The Post Finance Officer will have signature authority on all accounts involving the Post, Squadron 42 and Chapter 42 as directed by Department of Georgia.

 SECTION 6.
 The Post's annual financial audit will be performed immediately prior to the annual election of Post Officers.
 The Post Commander or the Post Executive Committee may call for an audit, of the Posts' financial records to be conducted by the Post Judge Advocate at any time

 SECTION 1.
 The Executive Committee shall consist of the Elected Officers of the Post, the immediate Past Commander with voice and vote.
-All other past commanders in good standing shall be de facto members with voice only.
+All past commanders in good standing along with the Adjutant shall be considered de facto members with voice only no vote.

 SECTION 2.
 The incoming elected officers and others which makeup the Post Executive Committee shall meet for organization and such other business as may come before it at the call of the Post Commander elect within twenty (20) days after the elections are held.
 After the installation of the new Officers the actions of this committee will take effect.
 Thereafter, the Post Executive Committee shall meet monthly or at the call of the Post Commander.
 Simple majority of the voting members of the Committee present shall constitute a quorum thereof.